Simayawan/OOP-DS-FP/README.md

 <h1> How to Play </h1>
 <p>
-  Step 1: download extract the src file for either the Linkedlist or the Arraylist version of the game./n Step 2: find a file called "Main" and run it
+  Step 1: download extract the src file for either the Linkedlist or the Arraylist version of the game.\n Step 2: find a file called "Main" and run it
 </p>